microsoft/nni/docs/en_US/reference/experiment_config.rst

 type: ``Optional[int]``

-This field might have slightly different meaning for various training services, especially when set to ``0`` or ``None``.
+This field might have slightly different meanings for various training services, especially when set to ``0`` or ``None``.
-See training service's document for details.
+See `training service's document <../training_services.rst>`__ for details.

 In local mode, setting the field to zero will prevent trials from accessing GPU (by empty ``CUDA_VISIBLE_DEVICES``).
 And when set to ``None``, trials will be created and scheduled as if they did not use GPU,